jasonmcaffee/roman-numeral-service/README.md

 # Roman Numeral Converter Service
 Webservice that is primarily concerned with operations related to Roman numerals, such as converting integers to Roman numerals.

+## Project Structure
+The project uses a layered architecture, with separation of concerns broken down into services, controllers, models, repositories, etc.

+### Controllers
+Responsible for encapsulating http.
+Wire up incoming request validation, and communicate with the service layer.

+### Services
+Contain business logic, and orchestration with repositories, models, and other services.

+### Models
+Primarily data contracts for both internal types (errors, interfaces, classes, etc), and our api (requests, responses).

+### Schemas
+Zod schemas used in validating incoming requests, provide appropriate error messaging, etc.

+### Repositories
+Not needed yet in this project, but this is where we encapsulate db interactions for CRUD operations.

 ## Dependencies

 ### Nest.js